Kajo722/iTattooz/README.md

-# This is a portfolio project of a website iTattoz build in React.
+# This is a portfolio project of a website iTattoz build in ReactJs.

 Main features of project: